TITLE 89: SOCIAL SERVICES

 6) responsible for the care of an incapacitated person;

-7) participating in a drug addiction or alcoholism treatment and rehabilitation program;
+7) participating in a substance use disorder treatment and rehabilitation program;

 8) receiving weekly earnings of at least the federal minimum wage times 30 hours;

-d) An individual who has been denied eligibility because he or she does not meet the work requirement may qualify for three additional months of eligibility for food stamps in the 36-month period.
-To qualify for the three additional months of eligibility for food stamps, during a 30-day period the individual must:
+d) An individual who has been denied eligibility because that individual does not meet the work requirement may qualify for three additional months of eligibility for SNAP in the 36-month period.
+To qualify for the three additional months of eligibility for SNAP, during a 30-day period, the individual must:

 2) participate in and comply with workfare.